-Engagement of the food industry and NGOs, particularly through the Soy Moratorium (from 2006) and Beef Moratorium (from 2009) also contributed effectively to keep deforestation at low historical rates in the regions where they were implemented (Nepstad et al. 2014; Gibbs et al. 2015).
+Engagement of the food industry and NGOs, particularly through the Soy Moratorium (from 2006) and Beef Moratorium (from 2009) also contributed effectively to keep deforestation at low historical rates in the regions where they were implemented (Nepstad et al. 2014 and Gibbs et al. 2015).
 In 2012, Brazil also created the national land registry system (SICAR), a georeferenced database, which allows monitoring of farms' environmental liability in order to grant access to rural credit.
-Besides the
+Besides the governmental schemes, funding agencies and the Amazon Fund provide financial resources to assist smallholder farmers to comply with environmental regulations (Jung et al. 2017).

-2 FOOTNOTE: The Legal Amazon is a Brazilian region of 501.6 Mha (ca. 59% of the Brazilian territory) that contains all the Amazon but also 40% of the Cerrado and 40% of the Pantanal biomes, with a total population of 25.47 million inhabitants.
+2 The Legal Amazon is a Brazilian region of 501.6 Mha (about 59% of the Brazilian territory) that contains all the Amazon but also 40% of the Cerrado and 40% of the Pantanal biomes, with a total population of 25.47 million inhabitants.